 Stage 1 works:

-The Department of Planning and Environment plays an important role in assessing major projects in NSW.
+The Department plays an important role in assessing major projects in NSW.

 In parallel, the Department also exhibited the Explanation of Intended Effect (EIE) for a proposed State Environmental Planning Policy (SEPP) that would rezone part of the lot from RU1 Primary Production and R1 General Residential to SP2 Infrastructure.
 The SEPP also includes changes to planning controls relating to height of buildings, floor space ratios and minimum lot size.